Actionable idealism advocate Jeanne Gang wins the 2023 Charlotte Perriand Award

 by Mrinmayee BhootPublished on : Sep 13, 2023

-Lead architect and founder of the eponymous studio, Frida Escobedo has been named the recipient of the 2023 Les Prix Charlotte Perriand Award.
+Lead architect and founder of the eponymous studio from Mexico, Frida Escobedo has been named the recipient of the 2023 Les Prix Charlotte Perriand Award.
 Her work has garnered international accolades for its visionary approach—seamlessly blending function and form—in creating spaces that are not only aesthetically appealing but are responsive to their users.
 The award was previously conferred upon Ghanian-British architect Sir David Adjaye, and American architect and educator Jeanne Gang.

 Instituted as part of the larger family of The Créateurs Design Awards, the architecture award honours the legacy of celebrated French designer, Charlotte Perriand, who was integral to shaping the landscape of modern architecture in the mid-20th century.
 This is also one of the only instances where the Perriand family has permitted the use of the designer’s name beyond her immediate body of work.